 Licensed conveyancers can work anywhere that deals with the transfer of a title to property or land in a legal department headed by a qualified person.
-The scope of employment is not limited to a law firm; it ranges from housing associations and local authorities, across banks and building societies to property development companies and even railways and airports.
+The scope of employment isn’t limited to a law firm; it ranges from housing associations and local authorities, across banks and building societies to property development companies and even railways and airports.

 Council for Licensed Conveyancers

 The Council for Licensed Conveyancers (CLC) is the regulatory body for licensed conveyancers and probate practitioners.
-The awarding body, the Scottish Qualifications Authority (SQA), has developed a suite of four new diplomas in partnership with CLC; two at Level 4 and two at Level 6.
+The awarding body, the Scottish Qualifications Authority, has developed a suite of four new diplomas in partnership with CLC; two at Level 4 and two at Level 6.

-The diplomas help employers meet skills gaps and provide continuing professional development for staff, while candidates gain knowledge and skills needed for competence and progression in the workplace.
+The diplomas help employers to meet skills gaps and provide continuing professional development for staff, while candidates gain knowledge and skills needed for competence and progression in the workplace.
 They can also be offered to people who wish to gain employment in the sector.

 Becoming a licensed conveyancer

-Level 4 Diploma Conveyancing Law & Practice
+Level 4 Diploma Conveyancing Law and Practice

-Level 6 Diploma Conveyancing Law & Practice
+Level 6 Diploma Conveyancing Law and Practice

 Entry is at the discretion of the training centre.
 However, it’s a prerequisite that candidates hold one of the following: